-An additional fine of \$\mathbb{P}\$1,000.00 shall be imposed for each Trading Day during which the offense continues until and including the day on which the violation is rectified.
+For both Level 1 and Level 2 violations, an additional fine of One Thousand Pesos (\$\mathbb{P}\$1,000.00) shall be imposed for each Trading Day during which the offense continues until and including the day on which the violation is rectified.
 Failure to pay within one (1) month from the imposition of the penalty and any additional fine imposed will result in the suspension of trading of the securities of the Issuer.

-Offenses involving fraud of the market manipulation, concealment, and other offenses specified in the SRC shall be referred to the Board for its appropriate action.
+Offenses involving fraud or market manipulation, concealment, and other offenses specified in the SRC shall be referred to the Board for its appropriate action.